vitorbritto/tictac/README.md

 ## Features

 - Logger: create a log file for each task inside `.tictac` directory in your user path.
+- History: show log history for previous tasks executed in tictac.

 ## Contribute